Other SDK customizations

 Code shrinking configuration is automatically included with your Braze integration.

 Client apps that obfuscate Braze code must store release mapping files for Braze to interpret stack traces.
-If you would like to continue to keep all Braze code, add the following to your ProGuard file:
+If you want to continue to keep all Braze code, add the following to your ProGuard file:

 1